 When the file upload dialog box appears, Content Grabber will automatically enter the file path and click on the button that selects the file.
 This happens so fast that the dialog box won't appear.
 Content Grabber needs to click on the button that selects the file, and it does that by looking for a button having an "Open" label.
 This is the correct button for English language versions of Windows, but will not be the correct button for other language versions of Windows.
 In such cases, you may need to change the Set Form Field command property Handle Web Browser Dialog.
 The default value is &OPEN, which means that the agent will be looking for the text "Open" on the dialog button.
 The text &O is shown as O and means the button can be activated by pressed the keyboard combination ALT + O.

 Content Grabber can process website login forms the same way it handles any other web forms.
 An agent that processes a login web form would normally have a Set Form Field command for the Username, and another Set Form Field command for the Password, and a Navigate Link command that clicks on the login Submit button.

 Some websites use basic Windows authentication, and they will display a Windows login box.
 Content Grabber gives you the ability to set the Username and Password for basic Windows authentication by editing the Agent Command and then setting the Username and Password in the Basic Windows Authentication of the properties tab.

 After setting the basic Windows authentication properties, you must reload your agent for the properties to take effect.
-Basic Windows authentication does not work for websites that have proxies, and also does not work with browser mode set to HTML Parser.
+Basic Windows authentication does not work for in HTML Parsers, JSON Parsers and XML Parsers.